w3c/wai-fundamentals-overview/content/people.md

 {% include image.html src="signing-person.jpg" alt="" class="normal right" %}

 Accessibility is about ensuring that digital technology is usable by people with disabilities.
-Sometimes the focus on accessibility checklists, standards, or laws distracts from what accessibility is really about: people.
-Checklists, standards, and laws are important tools to help achieve accessibility &mdash; yet, the ultimate, fundamental goal is accessibility and usability to disabled **people**.
+Checklists, standards, and laws are important tools to help achieve accessibility — yet sometimes they get the focus instead of the ultimate, fundamental goal of accessibility: meeting the needs of real people in the real world.
 Accessibility is important aspect of diversity, equity, and inclusion (DEI).

 {% include image.html src="signing-person.jpg" alt="" class="normal right" %}